 Meeting the elements of this rule is relatively rare in homicide cases.

-In all self-defense cases, the accused must believe that he is in “imminent danger of death or great bodily injury.4 Imminent means “right now.”
-If the perceived danger is not immediate, use of deadly force is not justified.
+In all self-defense cases, the accused must believe that he is in “imminent danger of death or great bodily harm.4 Imminent means “right now.”
+If the perceived danger is not immediate, use of a deadly amount of force is not justified.
 The peril might be prevented or avoided.

 Example: Erica is in an on-again, off-again relationship with Juan.
 The two argue often, and Juan has a long history of physically abusing her.
 Juan leaves Erica’s house one day on his motorcycle after an argument.
 As he leaves Erica fires several gunshots after him, damaging his motorcycle.